magento/pagebuilder-docs/docs/control-layout/introduction.md

 ## How viewport properties work

-[Diagram]

 First, the user clicks the `mobile` viewport button.
-This changes the stage width accordingly. to change the viewport to `mobile`.
+This changes the stage width accordingly.
 The user then opens a form for a content type that defines a viewport property field.
 The user adds a value to the field and clicks the Save button on the form.
-Page Builder saves that value with the viewport.
+Page Builder saves that value _with_ the viewport.

-At this time. and associates the viewport's `media` query (from `view.xml`) to any viewport property on any breakpoints that are applied  the viewport properties   made.

-Later, when rendering content for the frontend, Page Builder starts generating styles for the content-types on the page.
-Viewport properties saved with a viewport (in the form) are added to the media query from the viewport's `admin` node in the `view.xml` file.
+Later, when rendering content for the frontend, Page Builder starts generating styles for the content types on the page.
+The viewport properties that were saved with a viewport (in the form) are added to the media query from the `media` node in the `view.xml` file.

 Finally, Page Builder adds all its content type styles — for both viewport properties and common properties — to an internal stylesheet on the page.
 So when the viewport of a device matches the media queries assigned to the content properties, responsive changes happen.